Outline of PhD Requirements

 Once the faculty approves the proposal before the hearing, the chair of the committee should submit the signed Dissertation Proposal Approval Form to the department, and the candidate must file a copy of the dissertation proposal with the department.
 The Divisional Language Requirement form (see above under Language Requirements) must also be submitted at this time or before the proposal hearing before the candidate can be admitted to candidacy.

 In order to complete a dissertation in a timely fashion, students must sustain momentum after their oral examinations so as to make an effective transition to the dissertation write-up or candidacy phase.
 Students should have a dissertation proposal completed and approved by their dissertation committee by the end of the quarter following their oral fields examination.
 If they are not able to meet this deadline for a fully approved proposal, they must at least submit a rough draft to the committee along with a written explanation of sound academic reasons for the delay.

 All students must pass their proposal hearing and submit an approved proposal to the department within three quarters of passing their oral fields examinations; failure to do so may be grounds for removal from the doctoral program.
 Students who do not pass their proposal hearing by spring of their fifth year will be withdrawn, per Divisional policy.

 Dissertation Expectations and Feedback

-The Humanities Division expects dissertations to be completed within five to seven years after matriculation.
-Candidates should be aware, however, that the newly expanded Graduate Aid Initiative in the Humanities funding package lasts only six years.
-In order to be eligible for dissertation funding beyond the fifth year, doctoral candidates must meet the following expectations:
+The Humanities Division encourages dissertations to be completed within six years of joining the program.
+Candidates should be aware that in order to remain in good standing and able to receive advanced dissertation funding, doctoral candidates must meet the following expectations:

-After admission to candidacy, dissertation writers are expected to produce at the minimum one chapter per academic year, and preferably two to three chapters.
+After admission to candidacy, dissertation writers are expected to produce preferably two to three chapters per year.
 Producing polished chapters acceptable to their dissertation committee members requires handing in draft chapters at regular intervals with the expectation that the committee members may ask for several rounds of revisions before deeming the chapter acceptable.